Why Getting Out of Your Comfort Zone Feels So Hard

 - You don’t know whether you’ll succeed

-That lack of clarity creates mental resistance.
+That uncertainty creates mental resistance.

 - “Maybe later.”